How The Tiny Nation Of Georgia Became A Bitcoin Behemoth

 Like the original Klondike, Georgia's digital gold rush has attracted some colorful characters hoping to make their fortune.

 Take Andrew Thornhill, an energetic financial entrepreneur from Chicago and founder of a cryptocurrency startup called Spotcoin.
 He first came to Georgia a decade ago to provide Internet-banking advice.
-In 2011, he was briefly imprisoned for fraud, but he says his conviction does not restrict him from running a financial business either there or in Georgia.
+In 2011, he was briefly imprisoned for fraud, but he says his conviction does not restrict him from running a financial business either in the U.S. or in Georgia.
 "It's an unfortunate episode in my past, but I'm not trying to hide it," Thornhill told NPR, adding that his main backers and colleagues are fully aware of what happened.

 Now Spotcoin is issuing its own cryptocurrency and setting up an online exchange to make it easier to buy and sell other virtual currencies.
 "There is nothing like this in the world yet," he claims.